 Haida Gwaii, British Columbia

-It is worth it.
-Haida Gwaii is one of the few places in Canada where the culture, landscape, and ecology of the coast are still largely intact and presented honestly rather than packaged for tourism.
+It rewards the commitment.
+Haida Gwaii is one of the few places in Canada where indigenous culture, ecology, and landscape are still largely intact and presented honestly rather than packaged for consumption.
+The islands have been home to the Haida Nation for at least 10,000 years and remain Haida territory in a meaningful sense: jointly managed, culturally active, and operating on its own terms.

 The Haida Heritage Centre